agarwalashish/uplight-assessment/README.md

 # HMAC Token Generation

-A POST endpoint that generates a HMAC token for the request payload
+A POST endpoint that generates a HMAC token for the request payload.

 ## Description